Legendrian links and d\'ej\`a vu moments: Examples of d ej a vu links

 \aftersubsec Let $M$ be a connected manifold, $\dim M\ge 2$, and let $ST^*M$ be its co-sphere bundle with the canonical contact structure.
 The fibres of $ST^*M$ are Legendrian spheres and the links formed by any two of them are Legendrian isotopic.

-Suppose that there is a Riemannian metric on $M$ making it into a $Y^x_\ell$-manifold, i.e.\ such that all unit speed geodesics from $x\in M$ return to $x$ at time~$\ell>0$.
-(Examples include compact rank one symmetric spaces and certain exotic spheres, see~\cite[\S 7.C]{Be}.)
-Then the co-geodesic flow of this metric defines a positive Legendrian loop in $ST^*M$ based at the fibre $ST_x^*M$.
-Hence, there exists a positive Legendrian isotopy connecting (any) two fibres, see~\cite[\S 8]{ChNe2}.
+The link of two fibres of $ST^*M$ may satisfy condition (P) for some~$M$.
+Suppose, for instance, that there is a Riemannian metric on $M$ making it into a $Y^x_\ell$-manifold, i.e.\ such that all unit speed geodesics from $x\in M$ return to $x$ at time~$\ell>0$.
+(Examples of $Y^x_\ell$-manifolds include compact rank one symmetric spaces and certain exotic spheres, see~\cite[\S 7.C]{Be}.)
+The co-geodesic flow of this metric defines a positive Legendrian loop based at the fibre $ST_x^*M$.
+Hence, there is a positive Legendrian isotopy between (any) two fibres, see~\cite[\S 8]{ChNe2}.

-In the special case when $M$ is the standard sphere, we can do better.
-If $x\ne y$ are two points in~$M$, then they are antipodal for the pull-back of the standard round metric by a suitable diffeomorphism.
+In the special case when $M$ is diffeomorphic to the sphere, the link of two fibres satisfies (P) but is {\it not\/} d\'ej\`a vu.
+Indeed, any two points $x\ne y$ on $M$ are antipodal for the pull-back of the standard round metric by some diffeomorphism.
 The co-geodesic flow of this metric defines an {\it embedded\/} positive Legendrian isotopy from $ST_x^*M$ to $ST_y^*M$.
+(The term `Wiedersehen' refers to Riemannian manifolds on which the cut locus of every point is another point; the only such manifolds are the standard round spheres~\cite{Ka,Ya}.)

 \begin{prop} Let $M$ be a connected manifold not homeomorphic to the sphere.
 If there is a positive Legendrian isotopy connecting two different fibres of $ST^*M$, then they form a d\'ej\`a vu Legendrian link. \end{prop}